Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Small Boxes aren’t worth it unless they come from a special place, and Chests are better than regular Cabinets or Wardrobes.
 Keep your eyes peeled for fancy glowing treasure chests as well.

-There are also a few items that look really fancy but aren’t worthwhile, like most of the fancy vases and bottles.
+There are also a few items that look really fancy but aren’t worthwhile, like most of the ornate vases and bottles.
 Make sure they say “Golden” and not just “Gilded”.
 Golden means it is made of gold, but you can bedazzle a red Solo cup and call that “Gilded”.

 By the same token, there are also a few items that don’t seem like they’d be worth much but are, in fact, worth quite a bit of coin.
 The most notable example I’ve come across is the statuette, “Woman Holding a Water Bottle”.